-Be careful about sharing your date of birth, telephone number, and address — all of which Google typically won’t remove from search results.
-For example, sharing your age with an employer might affect how a potential employer perceives your experience level.
+Be careful about sharing your date of birth, telephone number and address — all of which Google typically won’t remove from search results.
+Sharing your age, for example, might affect how a potential employer perceives your experience level.

-Fortunately, Google will remove the following from search results.
-Some of it won’t affect your job application but will affect your vulnerability to fraud:
+Fortunately, Google will remove the following from search results — some of which may not affect your job application, but could affect your vulnerability to fraud:

 - Social Security number

 - Bank account number